eric-downes/20sq-blog/README.md

 ## LaTeX-like theorem environments

 We provide the following theorem environments: Definition, Proposition, Lemma, Theorem and Corollary.
+Numbering is automatic.
 If you need others, just ask.
 The way these works is as follows:
 ```html
 <div class="definition" markdown="1">
 A *definition* is a blabla, such that: $...$.
 Furthermore, it is: